raspberrypi/documentation/raspbian/applications/camera.md

 ## Troubleshooting

-If the camera is not working correctly, there are number of things to try:
+If the Camera Module is not working correctly, there are number of things to try:

 - Is the ribbon cable attached to the Camera Serial Interface (CSI), not the Display Serial Interface (DSI)?
 The ribbon connector will fit into either port.
 The Camera port is located near the HDMI connector.

 - Are the ribbon connectors all firmly seated, and are they the right way round?
 They must be straight in their sockets.

-- Is the camera module connector, between the smaller black camera module itself and the camera PCB, firmly attached?
+- Is the Camera Module connector, between the smaller black camera module itself and the camera PCB, firmly attached?
 Sometimes this connection can come loose during transit or when putting the camera module in a case.
 Using a fingernail, flip up the connector on the PCB, then reconnect it with gentle pressure.
 It engages with a very slight click.
 Don't force it; if it doesn't engage, it's probably slightly misaligned.

 - Have `sudo apt-get update`, `sudo apt-get upgrade` been run?

-- Has `raspi-config` been run and the camera enabled?
+- Has `raspi-config` been run and the Camera Module enabled?

 - Is your power supply sufficient?
-The camera adds about 200-250mA to the power requirements of your Raspberry Pi.
+The Camera Module adds about 200-250mA to the power requirements of your Raspberry Pi.

 If things are still not working, try the following: